spectrocloud/librarium/docs/docs-content/vertex/install-palette-vertex/airgap/supplemental-packs.md

 ### Usage Instructions

 Use the provided download URL to download the OVA and upload it to your vSphere environment.
-The OVA must be uploaded to the `spectro-templates ` older VerteX can access it.
+The OVA must be uploaded to the `spectro-templates ` so VerteX can access it.
 One additional note about uploaded OVAs, the OVA name must be prefixed with `r_` to be recognized by VerteX.
 You can rename the OVA before you upload it or after you upload it to vSphere.

 <Tabs>
 <TabItem label="curl" value="curl">

-The following example shows how to download the `u-2004-0-k-1259-fips.ova` OVA and rename it to `r_u-2004-0-k-1259-fips.ova` by using `curl` and the `--output` flag.
+The following example shows how to download the `u-2004-0-k-1259-fips.ova` OVA and rename it to `r_u-2004-0-k-1259-fips.ova` using `curl` and the `--output` flag.

 ```shell
 curl --output r_u-2004-0-k-1259-fips.ova \